 Building your talented successor

 Now comes the trickier part.
-Let’s assume you managed to get a strong stable position in the local market and you made the company work as such that people love to work for your and you have the best dry cleaning talent.
+Let’s assume you managed to get a strong stable position in the local market and you made the company work as such that people love to work for you and you have the best dry cleaning talent.
 You are still sitting there actively managing the business.
 What happens now if you train one of your employees to be a successor?
-Let’s assume you managed even this task and you can get out of daily operations of the business.
-If this successor is talented and growing your business well, building another successor even to become your advisor on better projects, etc. Chances are high that this individual understands that cost of entering your dry cleaner market and he realized that he, having no equity and no participation in the return this business generates, is better off building his own dry cleaning business and taking the best employees with him.
+Let’s assume you managed even this task -which still might be hard, given the overall low talent of even the best dry cleaning specialists – and you can get out of daily operations of the business.
+If this successor is talented and growing your business well, building another successor even to make himself available to become your advisor on better projects, etc.; then chances are high that this individual understands that cost of entering your dry cleaner market are low.
+And he realizs that he, having no equity and no participation in the return this business generates, is better off building his own dry cleaning business and taking the best employees with him.
+Oops.
+Shit.